What is Asphalt, How is it Made, and How Much Does it Cost?

 Publish on: 18-Mar-2025

-Asphalt is one of the most widely used construction materials.
-It’s in the roads we drive, the driveways we park in and the roofs over our heads.
-But have you ever stopped and thought about what asphalt actually is, how it’s produced and how much it costs?
+Asphalt is one of the most popular construction materials.
+It is present on the roads we travel, the driveways where we park, and the roofs that shelter us.
+But have you ever wondered what asphalt actually is and how it is made?
+Let’s break it down simply.

 What is Asphalt?

-Asphalt is a black, sticky material when heated, but it solidifies as it cools.
-It is highly durable and commonly used in road construction and paving, driveways, and parking lots.
-It’s made from a mix of bitumen (a thick, tar-like substance) and aggregates like sand, gravel, or crushed stone.
+Asphalt is a mixture of bitumen (a thick, tar-like substance) and aggregates like sand, gravel, or crushed stone.
 This combination creates a strong, flexible surface that can handle heavy traffic and harsh weather.

-- Durability – It lasts for years with proper maintenance.
+• Durability – Lasts for years with proper maintenance.

-- Flexibility – Unlike concrete, asphalt can expand and contract with temperature changes without cracking easily.
+• Flexibility – Expands and contracts with temperature changes without cracking easily.

-- Cost-Effective – It's cheaper than concrete and faster to install.
+• Cost-Effective – Cheaper than concrete and faster to install.

 How is Asphalt Made?